Will Greenwood MBE is a former England rugby player who thrived at the position of centre.

 Enjoying a career that spanned 11 years, Will represented both Harlequins and Leicester Tigers, two highly respected names at club level.
-He also featured at international level for England, compiling 55 caps and proudly played a part in the historic 2003 World Cup victory over Australia.
-In addition, Greenwood also played for the British & Irish Lions during multiple tours, displaying no reluctance to perform on the grandest stage.
+He also excelled at international level for England, compiling 55 caps and proudly played a part in the historic 2003 World Cup victory over Australia.
+In addition, Greenwood also competed for the British & Irish Lions during multiple tours, displaying great leadership whilst performing on the grandest stage.

-Since retirement Will has gone on to establish himself as a renowned analyst for Sky Sports and The Telegraph.
-Will is also a successful businessman, having set up Legend Holidays & Events, a company providing family holiday experiences, corporate events and the Sports Fest family sporting festival.
-His transition into the world of business was undoubtedly aided by his proficiency as an academic.
-Prior to the commencement of his playing career, Will impressively graduated at Durham University, earning a degree in economics.
+Following his retirement, Will established himself as a journalist, presenter and analyst for Sky Sports and The Telegraph.
+He is also a successful businessman, having set up Legend Holidays & Events, a company providing family holiday experiences and corporate events, and the Sports Fest family sporting festival.
+His transition into the world of business was aided by his academic acumen.
+Prior to the commencement of his playing career, Will graduated from Durham University with a degree in economics.

 Aside from his sporting and business ventures, Will is a keen charity supporter, particularly of organisations that address premature birth and child bereavement.
-His passion for the cause is genuinely heartfelt, having tragically lost a son, Freddie, shortly after birth in 2002.
-A patron of Child Bereavement UK, Will also remarkably walked to the North Pole in 2018, in memory of his son Freddie and in the process, raised an astonishing £750,000 for Borne’s Research.
+A patron of Child Bereavement UK, Will walked to the North Pole in 2018, in memory of his son Freddie and in the process, raised an astonishing £750,000 for Borne’s Research.

 Will currently serves as Chief Customer Officer for the UK arm of Afiniti, a software company with the development of artificial intelligence at its core.